 The Greenmarket tour focuses on the concept of local, seasonal food.
 A brief introduction is followed by an exploratory walk through the market, including Q & A with farmers, a tasting of Greenmarket farmer products, and take-home recipes.
 Participants will also learn about services available at Greenmarket, such as SNAP/EBT, textile recycling, and composting.

-MARKET RIDE: Through an arrangement with the NYC Department of Education and DFTA, school buses can be booked by DFTA community partners to take seniors on shopping trips between the hours of 9:30 and 1:30, October through May, when school is in session.
+MARKET RIDE: Through an arrangement with the NYC Department of Education and DFTA, school buses can be booked by DFTA (Department for the Aging) community partners to take seniors on shopping trips between the hours of 9:30 and 1:30, October through May, when school is in session.
 Market Ride takes seniors to supermarkets, Farmers Markets and other greengrocers where they can purchase nutritious food.
 Trips must be booked four weeks before trip date.
-To book a school bus for your tour, please contact DFTA by emailing firstname.lastname@example.org or calling their office at 212-602-4452.
+To book a school bus for your tour, please contact DFTA by emailing email@example.com or calling their office at 212-602-4452.

 The Center for the Independence of the Disabled, NY, posted a website with Access-A-Ride drop off/pick up sites for every Greenmarket.
 These addresses can also be used to arrange buses.

 HEALTH BUCKS: When funds are available, tour participants may receive a $2 voucher to purchase fresh fruits and vegetables from Greenmarket farmers at the end of the tour.

 NYC Department for the Aging (DFTA) Nutrition Education Credit - "The Taste and Tour program will count towards the requirements for nutrition education." -- NYC DFTA, April 2017

 Optional Add-on - Presentation at Your Center